“God made man because He loves stories.”

 - New York City on Dec.
 8: Catch Your Readers, a one-day workshop for PRSA

 - Tacoma on Aug.
-20: Catch Your Readers, a half-day workshop for PRSA Puget Sound
+19: Template Your Story, a half-day workshop for PRSA Puget Sound

 - Washington, D.C., on Oct.
 12: Catch Your Readers, a half-day pre-conference session at the PRSA 2014 International Conference.

 - Washington, D.C., on Oct.
 13: Lift Your ideas Off the Screen, a breakout session at the PRSA 2014 International Conference